vsbuffalo/stanhl/README.md

 ![A screenshot of stanhl syntax highlighting in a LaTeX document](https://raw.githubusercontent.com/vsbuffalo/stanhl/master/inst/extdata/example.png)

-I needed a simple hack to highly syntax in [knitr](http://yihui.name/knitr/) files for a course I'm taking — `stanhl` is that hack.
+I needed a simple hack to highlight syntax in [knitr](http://yihui.name/knitr/) files for a course I'm taking — `stanhl` is that hack.
 It's quick and dirty (e.g. this took me thirty minutes to write), but I thought I'd share before polishing it.